hello-world-dot-c/MagicNixie/README.md

 [Arduino Uno Pinout](https://diyi0t.com/wp-content/uploads/2019/08/Arduino-Uno-Pinout-1.png)

 ## Modifying Nixie Clock Shield NCS314 for the use with WeMos D1 R2 board
 The ESP8266 on the WeMos D1 R2 has a lot fewer I/O pins than the typical ATmega on the standard Arduino board so several pins are connected to the same signals and can't be used independently from each other.
+The most important signals are individually accessible, though.
+Following table shows how the signals are connected in the respective boards:

 |NCS314|Arduino|WeMos D1 R2|ESP8266|
 |------|-------|-----------|-------|